A structured training and delivery pathway for professionals and organisations

 Key function: Oversight for multiple Leads or higher-risk scenarios.

-Has Completed I Matter Fundamentals and Deep Dive and holds therapeutic or clinical qualifications
+Has completed I Matter Fundamentals or Deep Dive and holds therapeutic or clinical qualifications

-Delivers enhanced support independently, with their own professional indemnity
+Delivers enhanced study support independently, as complement to own offer

-Works outside organisational delivery but remains aligned with I Matter principles
+Works outside organisational delivery hub but remains aligned with I Matter principles

 Cannot replace statutory or therapeutic services already in place